Youth City Council

 10 E Center Street

-The Youth City Council Advisors are Council Member Natalie Gordon, and John and Marnie Tobin.
+The Youth City Council Advisors are Natalie and Ron Gordon.
 You can contact Council Member Gordon at Email.
 For additional information on North Salt Lake Youth City Council, visit their Facebook page.

 Purpose of the Youth City Council